davedoesdemos/BoatyPi/README.md

 - Fortune (Linux command line)

 Install
+Download the Waveshare drivers from their git repo Install Apache2 for hosting the web pages
+Install the various Python packages.

 Clone the repo to your Pi
 Edit the python files to set your own paths etc.